-Since the matching patterns $\mu$ are recorded in the data, for any choice of the distributions $\mathbb{P}x$ and $\mathcal{Q}y$ this equation identifies the matrix $(S{xy})$ .
+Since the matching patterns μ are recorded in the data, for any choice of the distributions \mathbb{P}x and \mathcal{Q}y this equation identifies the matrix (S{xy}) .
 We obtain nonparametric identification of S conditional on knowing (or assuming) the distribution of the unobserved heterogeneity.
-To put it differently: for any assumed distribution of the $\zeta$ and $\xi$ terms, for any observed matching patterns $\mu$ , there exists a matrix S that rationalizes $\mu$ .
+To put it differently: for any assumed distribution of the ζ and ξ terms, for any observed matching patterns μ , there exists a matrix S that rationalizes μ .

-3.3 The Logit Model
+2.3 The Logit Model

-The most popular specification of the separable model is the multinomial logit of Choo and Siow (2006).
-As already mentioned, they assumed that x and y take discrete values and that where the vectors $(\varepsilon_y)$ and $(\eta_x)$ are drawn from standardized type-I extreme value distributions.
+The most popular specification of the separable model is the multinomial logit of Choo and Siow (2006), which Choo (2015) extended in a multiperiod framework.
+As already mentioned, Choo and Siow (2006) assumed that x and y take discrete values and that where the vectors (ε_y) and (η_x) are drawn from standardized type-I extreme value distributions.